-Australian guidelines recommend all older people should be active every day doing a range of physical activities that promote fitness, strength,
+Public health guidelines recommend all older people should be active every day.

-We provide some information on ways to stay active during COVID-19 at three levels of function and fitness.
+The Safe Exercise at Home website and booklet provides information on ways to stay active at three levels of function and fitness.
 If you are not sure which level best suits you, start at the easiest level (Level 1) and work your way up.
 There is also information about how hard you should work when exercising and tips to keep you motivated.
 Remember that if you need assistance, a physiotherapist can help you decide how to start exercising safely.

 Please note: this website is not intended to replace individual health professional care.